apache/kylin/website/_docs/install/configuration.md

 ### Distributed query cache with Memcached {#distributed-cache}

-From v2.6.0, Kylin can use Memcached as the cache.
-To enable this feature, you need to do the following steps:
+From v2.6.0, Kylin can use Memcached as the distributed cache, and also there are some improvements on the cache policy ([KYLIN-2895](https://issues.apache.org/jira/browse/KYLIN-2895)).
+To enable these new features, you need to do the following steps:

-1. Install Memcached on 1 or multiple nodes;
+1. Install Memcached (latest v1.5.12) on 1 or multiple nodes; You can install it on all Kylin nodes if resource is enough;

 2. Modify the applicationContext.xml under $KYLIN_HOME/tomcat/webapps/kylin/WEB-INF/classes directory, comment the following code:
 {% highlight Groff markup %}